Andrew-S-Rosen/cbe504/main.typ

 At this point, it may feel like this is all just a dozen different ways to say very similar things.
 This would not be a false statement!
 It is important to be extremely precise when discussing reaction kinetics.
-A"rate" can mean many different things depending on the context.
+A "rate" can mean many different things depending on the context.

 === The Rate Function <mass-action-kinetics>